 There are various types of memory tests, and our choice of instrument depends on the specific aspects are being assessed.
 Some common instruments we use include:

-- Wechsler Memory Scale (WMS): The WMS is a widely used tool that assesses different aspects, including verbal, visual, and working memory.
-We often start memory testing with the WMS, which paints an overall picture.
+- Wechsler Memory Scale (WMS): The WMS is a widely used tool that assesses different aspects, including verbal, visual, and working.
+We often start with the WMS, which paints an overall picture.

 - California Verbal Learning (CVLT): This test focuses on verbal learning and recollection.
 It involves presenting a list of words to the individual and assessing their ability to recall and recognize them.

-- Digit Span: A component of the Wechsler Intelligence Scales, Digit Span assesses short-term recollection by requiring individuals to repeat a sequence of digits in the same or reverse order.
+- Digit Span: A component of the Wechsler Intelligence Scales, Digit Span is a short-term memory test that requires individuals to repeat a sequence of digits in the same or reverse order.

 - Trail Making: While not exclusively a memory test, Trail Making assesses cognitive flexibility, visual attention, and task-switching, which are related to recollection functions.